kamailio/kamailio-wiki/docs/embeddedapi/devel/lua.md

 default) or just the first ones (1)

 If second param is nil will return all indexes.
-If second param is \<0 will return the index counting from then end ( -1 is the last value )
+If second param is \<0 will return the index counting from the end ( -1 is the last value )

 Prototype